 Monetary and Fiscal Stability

-The National Bank of Angola (BNA) was historically dependent on and subordinate to directives from the executive branch.
-However, in June 2021, a minor constitutional reform was approved to strengthen the independence of the BNA.
-This reform enshrined its main mandates as combating inflation and preserving monetary stability.
+The National Bank of Angola (BNA) was historically dependent on, and subordinate to, directives from the executive branch.
+In June 2021, however, a limited constitutional reform was adopted to strengthen the BNA’s independence.
+The reform formally enshrined its core mandates: combating inflation and preserving monetary stability.

 Monetary stability

-Since the end of the war in 2002, Angola has implemented significant macroeconomic reforms aimed at opening up and stabilizing the economy.
-However, the shortcomings of these measures were exposed during the 2014 oil price crisis, which forced the country to acquire new loans from bilateral and commercial lenders.
+Since the end of the war in 2002, Angola has implemented significant macroeconomic reforms aimed at opening and stabilizing the economy.
+The limitations of these measures, however, became evident during the 2014 oil price shock, which forced the country to seek additional external financing.

-In 2018, the government successfully negotiated a credit arrangement with the IMF under the Extended Fund Facility.
-Subsequent reviews led to the rescheduling of some external debt repayments, with a few being suspended during the pandemic.
-By 2021, Angola’s external debt had reached $44.78 billion, equivalent to about 60% of its GDP.
-Debt servicing costs decreased slightly due to higher oil prices and an appreciating kwanza, as well as a repayment moratorium with China, the country’s largest creditor.
+In 2018, the government negotiated a credit arrangement with the International Monetary Fund under its Extended Fund Facility.
+Subsequent program reviews resulted in the rescheduling of some external debt repayments, with several obligations suspended during the COVID-19 pandemic.
+By the end of 2022, Angola’s external debt stood at $60.1 billion, equivalent to about 68% of GDP.
+Debt service obligations increased again in 2023 following the expiration of a previous debt moratorium.

 Fiscal stability